 On Friday, the agency said 149 contract towers would be closed starting April 7.

-Josh Abramson, executive director of Tupelo Regional Airport, has been in Washington and said he met with the FAA to see what funding might be available for the Tupelo tower.
+Josh Abramson, executive director of Tupelo Regional Airport, has been in Washington, D.C., to try to lobby officials to keep funding for the Tupelo tower.

-The FAA pays the contracting company in Tupelo more than $500,000 annually to staff the tower.
+The contracting company is paid more than $500,000 annually by the FAA to staff the Tupelo tower.
 Nationwide, the FAA contracts tower services to 251 airports.

 Likely the only way to keep the tower operating in Tupelo is for the city itself to fund it.